Skip to main content

 MCPS will provide programmatic and discrete opportunities for all students to demonstrate innovation

-SCORECARD F OR GOAL 1: All students will demonstrate high levels of student academic achievement and growth.
+SCORECARD FOR GOAL 1: All students will demonstrate high levels of student academic achievement and growth.

 Objective Performance Metric(s) Measures 2024-2025